 Who we are

-Claims Funding Europe is a litigation funding company specialising in multi-party actions for the victims of corporate misconduct, in particular cartels and claims for shareholders.
-Many individuals and companies with legitimate legal claims do not pursue them because of the high cost and risks associated with litigation.
-By agreeing to assume the risk and paying all the costs, Claims Funding Europe provides access to justice for parties with genuine claims.
+Claims Funding Europe Limited is a litigation funding company specialising in multi-party actions for the victims of corporate misconduct, in particular cartels and claims for shareholders.
+We provide access to justice for parties with genuine claims.
 Claims Funding Europe is incorporated in Dublin, Ireland and is owned by Australia’s premier class action law firm, Maurice Blackburn Lawyers and International Litigation Funding Partners Pte.
 Ltd.

 What we do